All Episodes

 The Republicans told me that we'd put the tax issue behind us.

-We never I don't know, folks, we don't ever put issues behind us.
+We never, I don't know, folks, we don't ever put issues behind us.

-We've been doing this for I don't know how many years.
+We've been doing this for, I don't know how many years.

-They're coming back for more taxes, and we think we put the tax issue behind us.
+They're coming back for more taxes and we think we put the tax issue behind us.

-It's uh I don't know, if if the opposition doesn't even know what's happening to it, you know, what hope is there of and by that if the Republicans don't even know what's happening to them?
+It's, I don't know, if the opposition doesn't even know what's happening to it, you know, what hope is there of and by that if the Republicans don't even know what's happening to them, there's no hope that they're going to end up doing anything right here.

-There are two stories, actually.
+Now, the Phil Mickelson story, there are two stories, actually.

 Golfer Phil Mickelson may call it quits due to climbing tax rates.

-Being a very rich golfer who works so hard for his money and now complaining about taxes.
+He's being a very rich golfer who works so hard for his money and now complaining about taxes.

-This is but yesterday, after carting a final round 66 at the Palmer course of PGA West in La Quinta, which I assure you is not association associated with the La Quinta next door to your local Denny's.
+What follows is a brief portion of an interview Mickelson gave earlier today, this is yesterday, after carting a final round 66 at the Palmer course of PGA West in La Quinta, which I assure you is not associated with the La Quinta next door to your local Dennis.

 Typical snarky comment.